Integral filtered Sen theory and applications: Integral Sen theory for semi-stable representations

 \end{prop} \begin{proof} By \cite[Prop.
 3.1.3]{Liu10}, the $\gk$-equivariant isomorphism

 can be refined as a $\gk$-equivariant isomorphism

 One can modulo $E$ to get \eqref{eqmodetenc}.

-To prove \eqref{eqgmsenmod} (which is the same as \eqref{eqgmsenmod: cm ver}), it suffices to verify that the $\tau$-action on $\gm/E$ is locally analytic; but as reviewed in Rem. \ref{rem cm is lav}, the $\tau$-action on $\gm$ is already locally analytic. \end{proof}
+To prove \eqref{eqgmsenmod} (which is the same as \eqref{eqgmsenmod: cm ver}), it suffices to verify that the $\tau$-action on $\gm/E$ is locally analytic; but as reviewed in Rem. \ref{rem cm is lav}, the $\tau$-action on $\gm$ is already locally analytic. ((Alternatively, one can use the explicit formula for $\tau$-action in Construction \ref{cons:GMWHT-tau} from \cite{GMWHT}).) \end{proof}

 \begin{proposition}[$K$-rational Sen operator] Use notations in Prop. \ref{propgmsenmod}.
 Via \eqref{eqgmsenmod: cm ver}, the negative $\kinfty$-Sen operator (cf. Rem. \ref{rem: negative Sen op}) induces an endomorphism